Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 The following information is tracked in the page view events.

+!!!note "Page views"
+    The configuration for enabling Page views, along with the event name for Page views, may differ in versions prior to 1.9.1.

 |<div class="big-column">Name</div>| Description| Default Value|
 |---|----|---|
 |`event_type`| `string`.
 The event type for page view event.
 Configurable through `defaultTracking.pageViews.eventType` or enrichment plugin. | `[Amplitude] Page Viewed` from version 1.9.1. |